Also born on this day, go figure

 so I think I’ll keep growing it out another year

-in gmail on web with the preview pane enabled for a sorted mailbox:
+In gmail on web with the preview pane enabled for a sorted mailbox:

 archiving the first (top) message causes gmail to select the message below the archived message